 Vitamin C rich foods helps to increase the production of antibodies and white blood cells which helps to fight the infection.
 It’s not only helps to get rid of cold but also helps in preventing.

-- Offer fruits as puree or cut fruits or make juice with lukewarm water or as smoothie with coconut milk.
+- Offer fruits as a puree or cut fruits or make juice with lukewarm water or as a smoothie with coconut milk.

 - Offer vegetables as steamed or mashed

 Fruits that are rich in Vitamin C:

 Vegetables that are rich in Vitamin C: